hassanykb/pdsnd_github/README.md

 15th January 2020

 ### Project Title
-Exploring Bike Share Data Udacity Programming for Data Science Course
+Exploring Bike Share Data for the Udacity Programming for Data Science Course using Python

 ### Description
 This is an SQL project to explore Bike Share Data from the USA

 ### Files used
 bikeshare.py
-US BikeSHare SQl Files
+US bikeshare SQl Files
 gitignore
 Readme